 From the research undertaken, it is clear that the provision of wheeled sports within an extended motorsports complex would be a complementary use.
-All infrastructure could potentially be shared (with the exception of the BMX track).
-Subject to appropriate management arrangements, competitions and events associated with BMX use may be run in tandem.
+All infrastructure could potentially be shared.
 For Criterium use, this would be dependent on where and how the bitumen surface is configured.
 Westcycle has indicated that they would, however, prefer a location which is located within closer proximity to the Perth CBD but recognise the potential opportunity racing circuits provide.